 - Weil serves as lead trial counsel for ExxonMobil in a number of disputes in state and federal courts relating to the use of MTBE as an additive in gasoline.
 The actions have been brought by various States, including New Hampshire, Vermont and New Jersey, seeking to recover for alleged groundwater contamination at sites throughout those states.
-The federal action, involving claims by the State of New Jersey, is part of the MDL currently pending in the Southern District of New York.
-The other actions are pending in state court.
+Most recently, we won a significant victory before the Vermont Supreme Court on an interlocutory appeal by the State of Vermont in a case it commenced in 2014, approximately seven years after the State prohibited the use of MTBE in gasoline.
+In the lower court, Weil secured a partial victory in January 2015 on a motion to dismiss based on Vermont’s six-year statute of limitations for civil litigation, and the Vermont Supreme Court affirmed in May 2016.

 - Weil represented several officers and directors in a shareholder derivative action alleging they breached their fiduciary duties by failing to properly oversee the company’s development of the Point Thomson Unit of the North Slope of Alaska.
 The court granted our motion to dismiss.